 Free School Meals

-All children in Reception and Years 1 and 2 qualify for free school meals, regardless of their family income, but only the children who would have qualified for free meals under the above income-based criteria will receive the Pupil Premium.
-If your child qualifies for free school meals, it's important that you tell us - even if they take a packed lunch - as this enables us to claim pupil premium.
+Children in Reception and Years One and Two qualify for free school meals regardless of their family income, but only the children who would have qualified for free school meals under the above income-based criteria will receive the Pupil Premium.
+If your child qualifies for free school meals, it's important that you tell us - even if they take a packed lunch - as this enables us to claim Pupil Premium.

 How much is the Pupil Premium?